sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-calling.md

 ## Set Up an _App-to-App_ Call

-Use the [CallClient.callUser()](reference/com/sinch/android/rtc/calling/CallClient.html#callUser-java.lang.String-) to start the call.
-Pass the user identifier of the callee (the user receiving the call) to the call method, so that Sinch services can connect the call to the callee.
+Use the [CallClient.callUser()](reference/com/sinch/android/rtc/calling/CallClient.html) to the call method, so that Sinch services can connect the call to the callee.

 ```java
 CallClient callClient = sinchClient.getCallClient();